junxit/us-congress-bills-117/metadata.md

 - 2021-12-14 — Senate amendment agreed to: Amendment SA 4893 agreed to in Senate by Unanimous Consent.
 - 2021-12-14 — Senate amendment proposed (on the floor): Amendment SA 4893 proposed by Senator Cantwell.
 - 2021-12-14 — Senate amendment submitted
+- 2022-01-13 — DEBATE - The House proceeded with one hour of debate on the motion to agree to the Senate amendment with an amendment to H.R.
+5746.
+- 2022-01-13 — Message on House action received in Senate and at desk: House amendment to Senate amendment.
+- 2022-01-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-01-13 — Mr. Butterfield moved that the House agree with an amendment to the Senate amendment.
+- 2022-01-13 — On motion that the House agree with an amendment to the Senate amendment Agreed to by the Yeas and Nays: 220 - 203 (Roll no. 9).
+- 2022-01-13 — Pursuant to the provisions of H.Res.
+868, Mr. Butterfield moved to agree to the Senate amendment with an amendment to H.R.
+5746.
+- 2022-01-13 — Resolving differences -- House actions: On motion that the House agree with an amendment to the Senate amendment Agreed to by the Yeas and Nays: 220 - 203 (Roll no. 9).
+- 2022-01-13 — The previous question was ordered pursuant to the rule.